 ‘Come quickly,’ he said, ‘or you will be frozen to death!’
 And a dreary little procession set out for the king’s palace, the greyhound and the cat bringing up the rear.

 At the gates he left them, though his wife besought him to allow her to enter.

 ‘You have betrayed me and ruined me,’ he said sternly; ‘I go to seek my fortune alone.’
 And without another word he turned and left her.

 With his falcon on his wrist, and his greyhound and cat behind him, the young man walked a long way, inquiring of everyone he met whether they had seen his enemy the ogre.
 But nobody had.
 Then he bade his falcon fly up into the sky–up, up, and up–and try if his sharp eyes could discover the old thief.
 The bird had to go so high that he did not return for some hours; but he told his master that the ogre was lying asleep in a splendid palace in a far country on the shores of the sea.
-This was delightful news to the young man, who instantly bought some meat for the falcon, bidding him make a good meal.
+This was delightful news to the young man, who instantly bought some meat for the falcon, bidding him to have a good meal.

-‘To-morrow,’ said he, ‘you will fly to the palace where the ogre lies, and while he is asleep you will search all about him for a stone on which is engraved strange signs; this you will bring to me.
+‘Tomorrow,’ said he, ‘you will fly to the palace where the ogre lies, and while he is asleep you will search all about him for a stone on which is engraved strange signs; this you will bring to me.
 In three days I shall expect you back here.’

 ‘Well, I must take the cat with me,’ answered the bird.